rmcgibbo/execgraph/README.md

   Args:
-    num_parallel (int): Maximum number of parallel processes to run. [default=2 more than the number of CPU cores]. keyfile (str): The path to the log file. remote_provisioner (Optional[str]): Path to a remote provisioning script.
+    num_parallel (int): Maximum number of parallel processes to run. [default=2 more than the number of CPU cores]. logfile (str): The path to the log file. remote_provisioner (Optional[str]): Path to a remote provisioning script.
       If supplied, we call this script with the url of an emphemeral server as the first argument, and it can launch processes that can connect back